Superlens: Near-field imaging with magnetic wires

-Optical super lens with silver metamaterial
+Optical superlens with silver metamaterial

 In 2003, a group of researchers showed that optical evanescent waves would be enhanced as they passed through a silver metamaterial lens.
 This was referred to as a diffraction-free lens.
 Although a coherent, high-resolution, image was not intended, nor achieved, regeneration of the evanescent field was experimentally demonstrated.

 By 2003 it was known for decades that evanescent waves could be enhanced by producing excited states at the interface surfaces.
 However, the use of surface plasmons to reconstruct evanescent components was not tried until Pendry's recent proposal (see "Perfect lens" above).
 By studying films of varying thickness it has been noted that a rapidly growing transmission coefficient occurs, under the appropriate conditions.
 This demonstration provided direct evidence that the foundation of superlensing is solid, and suggested the path that will enable the observation of superlensing at optical wavelengths.

-In 2005, a coherent, high-resolution, image was produced (based on the 2003 results).
+In 2005, a coherent, high-resolution image was produced (based on the 2003 results).
 A thinner slab of silver (35 nm) was better for sub–diffraction-limited imaging, which results in one-sixth of the illumination wavelength.
 This type of lens was used to compensate for wave decay and reconstruct images in the near-field.
 Prior attempts to create a working superlens used a slab of silver that was too thick.

 Objects were imaged as small as 40 nm across.
 In 2005 the imaging resolution limit for optical microscopes was at about one tenth the diameter of a red blood cell.
 With the silver superlens this results in a resolution of one hundredth of the diameter of a red blood cell.

 Conventional lenses, whether man-made or natural, create images by capturing the propagating light waves all objects emit and then bending them.
 The angle of the bend is determined by the index of refraction and has always been positive until the fabrication of artificial negative index materials.
 Objects also emit evanescent waves that carry details of the object, but are unobtainable with conventional optics.
 Such evanescent waves decay exponentially and thus never become part of the image resolution, an optics threshold known as the diffraction limit.
 Breaking this diffraction limit, and capturing evanescent waves are critical to the creation of a 100-percent perfect representation of an object.